iranzo/iranzo.github.io/content/2019-09-29-cloning-lego-dimensions.md

 There was also a 'ready-to-print' set of pics for the tags in one of the forum posts at <http://www.mediafire.com/file/b2d5a9dwj7ksry9/LD1inchimages.zip> which contains the images for each tag and possible vehicle.

 Enjoy!

+Follow my channel on Telegram on Lego deals at <https://t.me/brickchollo>